nimsandu/spicetify-bloom/README.md

 ...or if you don't want to use shell commands, you can download the installation scripts within the repository.

-### Spicetify Marketplace

-You can also install the theme from the Spicetify Marketplace.
-Simply install [spicetify-marketplace](https://github.com/spicetify/spicetify-marketplace) by following it's [installation instructions](https://github.com/spicetify/spicetify-marketplace/wiki/Installation).
-Look for `Bloom` theme and install it.

 ## Manual Installation

 Use this guide to install if you're having trouble using the shell commands/installation scripts.

 ### Step 1

-- Download the theme [ZIP file](https://github.com/nimsandu/spicetify-bloom/archive/refs/heads/main.zip) via the GitHub repository page.
+- Download the theme [ZIP file](https://github.com/nimsandu/spicetify-bloom/archive/refs/heads/legacy.zip) via the GitHub repository page.

 ### Step 2